 Both of these insurances are often available as a bundle for around £200 per year per club.

-Every club should have a first aid kit to tackle minor injuries and help minimise damage in the first few moments of more serious injuries.
-These cost up to £35 for the higher-end kits.
+Every club should have a first aid kit and a trained first aider to tackle minor injuries and help minimise damage in the first few moments of more serious injuries.
+First aid kits cost up to £35.

 The Soccer Store has a good blog post on the FA's recommendations for first aid kits contents and first aid training.